sethvan/createProject/README.md

 ### Usage

-Run `create-project <name of project>` in a terminal opened/cd-ed to your projects' directory:
+Run `create-project <name of project>` in a terminal opened/cd-ed to directory inside where you wish to create project:

 - `create-project <name of project>`
   - Creates a directory named `<name of project>` in your current working directory.